Student Services | Student Residences

 Any student requiring special housing accommodations because of special disability or medical condition should contact the coordinator of Access Services at Canwyll House.

 The College is not responsible for loss of personal property due to fire, theft or any other cause.
 Students who wish to insure against these risks should do so individually or through their own family policies.

 Residence halls on campus provide full living accommodations.
 Brecon, Denbigh, Merion, Pembroke East, Pembroke West and Radnor Halls are named for counties in Wales, recalling the tradition of the early Welsh settlers of the area in which Bryn Mawr is situated.
 Rockefeller Hall is named for its donor, John D. Rockefeller, and Rhoads North and South for the first president of the College, James E. Rhoads.
-Erdman Hall, first opened in 1965, was named in honor of Eleanor Donnelley Erdman ’21, a former member of the Board of Trustees.
-The Clarissa Donnelley Haffner Hall, which creates an “international village” for students of Chinese, French, German, Hebrew, Italian, Japanese, Russian and Spanish languages, was opened in 1970.
+Erdman Hall, first opened in 1965, was named in honor of Eleanor Donnelley Erdman '21, a former member of the Board of Trustees.
+The Clarissa Donnelley Haffner Hall, which creates an "international village" for students of Chinese, French, German, Hebrew, Italian, Japanese, Russian and Spanish languages, was opened in 1970.
 Perry House is the Black Cultural Center and residence.
 Batten House serves as a residence for those interested in a cooperative living environment.
 Glenmede, located a quarter-mile from campus, was bequeathed to the college in 1980 by Mary Ethel Pew, A.B.
-1906 and houses McBride and graduate students.
+1906 and houses undergraduates, McBride scholars and graduate students.

 The College offers a variety of living accommodations, including singles, doubles, triples, quadruples and a few suites.
 The College provides basic furniture, but students supply linen, bed pillows, desk lamps, rugs, mirrors and any other accessories they wish.